gmpalter/cl-forth/README.md

 ## Usage

+CL-Forth is defined using ASDF and is dependent on the [CFFI](https://github.com/cffi/cffi) library.

 To fetch a copy of CL-Forth and the [Forth 2012 Test Suite](https://github.com/gerryjackson/forth2012-test-suite.git) configured to only run tests for those word sets implemented by CL-Forth.